 If the risks of the “safe” markets are higher than perceived then the opposite might be said about the cheap markets of the world.
 The US economy has not recovered as was expected after QE3 and the rest of the world hasn’t fallen apart.
 Emerging markets suffered during the rising dollar period but are now getting some relief.

 The risks of investing in global stocks these days appears to us to be quite asymmetric.
 If you pay up for US shares and risks are greater than currently perceived, the downside is considerable.
 If you buy the cheap markets and the risks are less than currently perceived the upside is considerable.
 We’ve chosen the latter option for over a year now and while there may be setbacks along the way, we believe it is the more prudent course.

 Markets tend to reflect a certainty by investors that is rarely warranted.
 Accepted truth is often not truth at all.
 The Twain quote above cannot be found in anything written by Samuel Clemens because he never said it.
 As best I can tell it comes from Josh Billings, a contemporary of Twain.
 But it sounds like something Twain would say so it is accepted as his.
 Don’t make that mistake when analyzing markets or central bank actions.
 Things that seem obviously true often aren’t.
 Question everything.
 And don’t do the comfortable thing.
-There’s no money in it.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+There’s no money in it.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.